 University Consortium for Children and Families (UCCF), formery Inter University Consortium (IUC) Program

 The University Consortium for Children and Families (UCCF), formery known as the Inter University Consortium (IUC) Program, is a federally funded program and partnership between County of Los Angeles Department of Children and Families and six Masters of Social Work programs in Los Angeles, including UCLA, under the IV-E provision of the Social Security Act, with the goal of improving the professional preparation of public child welfare agencies.
-UCLA provides up to 16 stipends annually to full time MSW students interested in public child welfare, who then agree to work for Los Angeles DCFS for at least one year upon graduation.
+UCLA provides a number of stipends annually to full time MSW students interested in public child welfare, who then agree to work for Los Angeles DCFS for at least one year upon graduation.

 Frequently Asked Questions about the UCLA UCCF Program (coming soon)